Chapter 14: Standards & Guidelines

 5. Copy of the translation in digital form accompanied by all pertinent information about the digital files (e.g., file format, special character sets).
 New footnotes or other notes must not be added to the translated text.
 A bracketed reference in the text may refer to an appendix.

-6. ACRL Standards and Accreditation Committee staff liaison reviews translator’(s’) qualifications.
+6. ACRL Standards Committee staff liaison reviews translator’(s’) qualifications.

-7. If the translator’s qualifications are approved, the ACRL Standards and Accreditation Committee staff liaison sends the translated document to ACRL webmaster for posting on ACRL Website.
+7. If the translator’s qualifications are approved, the ACRL Standards Committee staff liaison sends the translated document to ACRL webmaster for posting on ACRL Website.

 8. The translation is linked below the original on the ACRL Website.